-In 2019 riders of the 2/3 line who used the elevators at the Clark Street station have been trapped 14 times.
-The antiquated elevators need a complete overhaul, and the MTA is considering different options for structuring the work, which it presented to the Brooklyn Heights Community at a Town Hall in September of 2019.
+In 2019 riders of the 2/3 line who used the elevators at the Clark Street station were trapped 14 times.
+The antiquated elevators need a complete overhaul, and the MTA at a Town Hall in September of 2019, three different options under consideration by the MTA for structuring the work were presented to the Brooklyn Heights Community.
 MTA President Byford repeatedly said that he was interested in hearing from the community and a survey was distributed with the help of the elected officials present.

 Option #1 would mean the subway would bypass the station entirely for a period of 8 months while new elevators were installed.
 The station itself would remain open and the businesses within the station would be accessible to customers.
 This is the option preferred by the MTA.
 According to the agency, it would be the quickest and the least expensive.